By Milda Urban

-Everybody knows yoga’s physical benefits – it increases flexibility, strengthens your muscles, trains your ability to concentrate and much more.
+Everybody knows yoga’s physical benefits – it increases flexibility, strengthens your muscles, trains your ability to concentrate, and much more.
 But we can assure you – there is so much more than just training your body!
 Training your mind and spirit is just as important.

 So this is our list of Top 5 amazing yoga books you must read with our short overviews.
-We hope the books will be a good guide for you on the road to becoming a true yogi!
+We hope the books will be a useful guide for you on the road to becoming a true yogi!

 K. S. Iyengar “Light on Yoga”

 If you are a yoga beginner and don’t know what to start with, my recommendation is to take “Light on Yoga”.
 It has been called the “fullest, most practical and best-illustrated book on the subject with more than 600 illustrations”.
 The guru explains what yoga is and then gives detailed examples on more than 200 yoga postures in the book.
 This book is true enlightenment written by a true master!
 B.K.
 S. Iyengar is said to be the vest yoga teacher, and he is among 100 most influential people in the world.
 We picked this book because it lays an excellent background for further findings.
 And at least one of the greatest Iyeangars book must be on your reading list (he wrote a bunch of them)

 Charlotte Bell “Mindful Yoga, Mindful Life: A Guide for Everyday Practice”